Pre Loader

 In addition to the contribution of reducing fossil gas consumption to tackling the climate crisis, its role in shaping heating costs and – especially – electricity costs is crucial.
 It is therefore of particular importance to understand the relevant trends in its consumption and final uses.

-For this reason, for each month and cumulatively for the period of interest, we will present here analyses based on publicly available data from DESFA (the national fossil gas system operator) and Eurostat.
-Starting from August 2022, these analyses will focus on:
+For this reason, for each month and cumulatively for the period of interest, we present here analyses based on publicly available data from DESFA (the national fossil gas system operator) and Eurostat.
+Starting from August 2022, these analyses focus on:

 (a) monitoring Greece’s performance with respect to the consumption reduction targets agreed at the EU level;